agiletodd/agiletodd.github.io/_posts/Training-Certification/2016-06-15-Is-The-Professional-Scrum-Foundations-Course-For-Me.md

 comments: true
 category: Training-Certification
 tags:
-- Training
+- Scrum Training
+- Scrum Certifications
-- Certifications
+- Agile Certifications
-- Agile
+- Agile Training
-- Scrum
+- Todd Miller
 ---
 Looking for training on the Scrum framework but unsure which course is the right course for you?
 Is your organization struggling with adopting Scrum?
 Maybe you just want to take a course that will help you build really good software.